-Generally, marginal willingness to pay (MWTP) is the amount of money your customers are willing to pay for a particular feature of your product (i.e., how much your customers are ready to pay for an upgrade from feature A to feature B).
+Generally, marginal willingness to pay (MWTP) is the amount of money your customers are willing to pay for a particular feature of your product (i.e., how much your customers are ready to pay for an upgrade from feature A to feature B, extra to the price they are already paying now).
 The word ‘marginal’ refers to the fact that MWTP is always relative to a baseline, which is your baseline product (with various baseline features specified) placed in a market with other competitors.

 Conjoint studies are well-suited to the calculation of MWTP.
 In fact, multiple ways to conceptualise and calculate MWTP have been developed.
 Conjoint.ly offers two ways to do the calculation:

 Market Value of Attribute Improvement (MVAI) was developed in 2002 by Elie Ofek and V. “Seenu” Srinivasan.
 It is defined as:

 Let’s use an example of mobile phone plans.
 We will consider three attributes (mobile data, international minutes and SMS), each with a different number of levels (in addition to the price attribute, which is required for MWTP to work).
 First, we need to consider the various offerings that are present on the market.
 The table below presents a hypothetical set of competitors.

 |Brand||Monthly fee||Mobile data inclusion||International calls inclusion||SMS inclusion||Share of preference|